-On January 30, 2020, the World Health Organization declared the outbreak of the coronavirus causing the diseaseCOVID-19 a "Public Health Emergency of International Concern," and on March 11, 2020, the World Health Organization characterized the outbreak as a "pandemic".
-While the COVID-19 pandemic did not materially adversely affect our business operations in the three months ended September 30, 2020, economic and health conditions in the United States and across most of the globe have changed rapidly since the end of the quarter.
-As a result of the COVID-19 pandemic, we may experience disruptions that could impact aspects of our business, including our progress towards the completion of certain clinical studies, our efforts to reinitiate the clinical development of seladelpar, including expanding our employee base as we begin efforts to restart our clinical development programs, and other associated drug development activities.
-Possible disruptions are currently difficult to foresee and include, but are not limited to, potential risk areas as noted below:
+On January 30, 2020, the World Health Organization declared the outbreak of the coronavirus causing the diseaseCOVID-19 a "Public Health Emergency of International Concern," and on March 11, 2020, the World Health Organization characterized the outbreak as a "pandemic."
+While the COVID-19 pandemic did not materially adversely affect our business operations in the three month periods ended March 31, 2021 and 2020, economic and health conditions in the United States and across most of the globe have continued to change during the first quarter of 2021.
+As a result of the COVID-19 pandemic, we have experienced and may continue to experience disruptions that could impact aspects of our business, including our progress towards the completion of our clinical studies and other associated drug development activities.
+Possible future disruptions are currently difficult to foresee and include, but are not limited to, potential risk areas as noted below:

-- We are currently completing the shutdown of several clinical trials in geographies that are affected by theCOVID-19 pandemic and we are in the early planning stages of restarting clinical development of seladelpar.
-While we have not experienced significant impacts to our clinical activities through September 30, 2020, we believe that the COVID-19 pandemic could potentially have an impact on various aspects of our clinical activities in the future.
-For example, our employees, representatives from our clinical research organization partners, and study investigators may be unable to efficiently collaborate to conduct investigator site activities in-person at the sites (as per standard practice) and may be required to delay, or alter their approach to complete this work due to diversion of resources at clinical sites or continued government-imposed limitations on travel.
-Furthermore, such restrictions could impact the rate of patient enrollment in any new clinical studies and the ability to efficiently treat such patients at investigator sites.
-Lastly, our employees and representatives from our contract manufacturing organizations may experience unanticipated challenges producing and distributing sufficient quantities of clinical drug supplies for use in our clinical trials. - We have closed our corporate office and requested that most of our personnel, including all of our administrative employees, work remotely, and restricted on-site staff to only those personnel and contractors who must perform essential activities that must be completedon-site.
+- We are currently starting up clinical trials in geographies that are affected by theCOVID-19 pandemic.
+While we have not experienced significant impacts to our clinical activities through March 31, 2021, we believe that the COVID-19 pandemic could potentially have an impact on various aspects of our clinical activities in the future.
+For example, pandemic related restrictions, including stay-at-home orders and curtailment of all but essential services, could reduce the rate of patient enrollment in our RESPONSE clinical trial and other clinical studies, and impair the ability to efficiently treat patients at investigator sites.
+Additionally, our employees, representatives from our clinical research organization partners, and study investigators may be unable to efficiently collaborate to conduct investigator site activities in-person at the sites (as per standard practice) and may be required to delay, or alter their approach to complete this work due to diversion of resources at clinical sites or continued government-imposed limitations on travel.
+Further, our employees and representatives from our contract manufacturing organizations may experience unanticipated challenges producing and distributing sufficient quantities of clinical drug supplies for use in our clinical trials. - We have limited access to our corporate office and requested that most of our personnel, including all of our administrative employees, work remotely, and restricted on-site staff to only those personnel and contractors who must perform essential activities that must be completed on-site.
 The COVID-19 pandemic could disrupt our ability to secure supplies for our operations.
-The safety, health and well-being of our workforce is of primary concern and we may need to enact further precautionary measures to help minimize the risk of our employees being exposed to the novel coronavirus. - Our increased reliance on personnel working from home may negatively impact productivity, or disrupt, delay, or otherwise adversely impact our business.
-In addition, this could increase our cyber-security risk, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations, or delay necessary interactions with regulators, contract manufacturers, contract research organizations, clinical trial sites, and other important agencies and contractors. - Our employees and contractors involved in conducting our research and development activities may not be able to access their applicable work facilities for an extended period of time as a result of facility closure orders and the possibility that governmental authorities further modify such access restrictions. - The United States Foot and Drug Administration (FDA), comparable foreign regulatory agencies, and ethics boards may experience operational interruptions or delays, which could impact timelines for regulatory meetings, submissions, trial initiations, and regulatory approvals.
+The safety, health and well-being of our workforce is of primary concern and we may need to enact further precautionary measures to help minimize the risk of our employees being exposed to the novel coronavirus. - Our increased and continuing reliance on personnel working from home may negatively impact productivity, or disrupt, delay, or otherwise adversely impact our business.
+In addition, this could increase our cyber-security and data privacy risks, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations, or delay necessary interactions with regulators, contract manufacturers, contract research organizations, clinical trial sites, and other important agencies and contractors, which could result in increased costs to us. - Our employees and contractors involved in conducting our research and development activities may not be able to access their applicable work facilities for an extended period of time as a result of facility closure orders and the possibility that governmental authorities further modify such access restrictions. - The United States Food and Drug Administration (FDA), comparable foreign regulatory agencies, and ethics boards may experience operational interruptions or delays, which could impact timelines for regulatory meetings, submissions, trial initiations, and regulatory approvals.